-Sampling was performed by Rocklabs Reference Materials, and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using an ICP finish.
+Sampling was performed by Rocklabs Reference Materials, and an independent laboratory carried out gold analysis by fire assay of 30 g portions, using a gravimetric finish.
 Steps were taken to minimize laboratory method variation in order to better detect any variation in the candidate reference material.

-Homogeneity: A sample was removed from the top of each of the 54 jars randomly selected from the 2634 jars in the batch.
-The results of analysis of the 54 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 0.9%
+Homogeneity: A sample was removed from the top of each of the 24 jars randomly selected from the 857 jars in the batch.
+The results of analysis of the 24 samples (randomly ordered then consecutively numbered before being sent to the laboratory) produced a relative standard deviation of 0.6%

-Settling: The contents of 6 randomly selected jars were compacted by vibration (to simulate the effect of freighting) and 5 samples were removed successively from top to bottom from each jar.
+Settling: The contents of 3 randomly selected jars were compacted by vibration (to simulate the effect of freighting) and 5 samples were removed successively from top to bottom from each jar.
 In addition, 5 samples were removed from the last jar in the series.
-One result was abnormally low.
-Multiple repeat analyses of samples from this jar did not replicate the low result, thus indicating laboratory inaccuracy in the initial analyses.
-Therefore, the anomalous result was removed.
-No top to bottom gradation in the gold values was observed
+No top to bottom gradation in the gold values was observed.